 - 1 egg beaten (I use organic, free range when possible)

 - 1 teaspoon of vanilla (this can also be organic if available)

 - 1 cup of unbleached organic flour

 - 1/2 cup of almond meal (this is a the secret ingredient that always catches people by surprise.
-I usually get my almond meal at Trader Joe’s in the baking/nuts section)
+You can find almond meal or flour in most baking sections of the grocery)